 It depends.
 Many countries allow you to bring medications as long as you have the prescription from your doctor with you.
 Some countries prohibit certain medications so it is imperative that you consult the US State Department's web page on medical information, which includes advice about traveling and prescription medication: http://travel.state.gov/travel/tips/health/health_4971.html.

 - What immunizations are recommended for my host country and other places I might travel to?

 Consult the Center for Disease Control website for recommended immunizations for each country you plan on traveling to while abroad.
 Don't delay since you may need several shots, taken weeks apart.
-For more information see the Essential Guide to Study Abroad.
+For more information see the Essential Guide to Education Abroad.